2026-27 Course Catalog

 Hallmark Environmental Science

 Environmental Science is an interdisciplinary field that uses physical, biological, and geological sciences to study the environment and find solutions to environmental problems.
-Students in Hallmark Environmental Science will explore the environment from a local to global scale.
-They will explore all facets of environmental science, such as systems, ecology, economics, ethics, conservation, climate change, energy sources, and much more.
-Students will investigate these ideas through activities, journaling, case studies, labs, field trips and class discussions.
-In this class there will be large portions of time spent outside in nature to learn, reflect and research.
-There will be diverse laboratory experiences, such as water quality testing, soil sampling, macroinvertebrate collection, wetland science, salamander cover board monitoring, etc. This course is a rigorous interdisciplinary exploration of our environment, how we are connected to it, and its future.
-Students are expected to demonstrate significant independence and responsibility both in and out of the classroom.
-This course is recommended for students with a strong passion for environmental science and those considering a major in science.
+Students in Hallmark Environmental Science will explore the environment from a local to global scale, covering all facets of environmental science, such as systems, ecology, resource use, conservation, climate change, energy sources, human impacts, and more.
+Students will investigate these ideas through evaluating scientific research, experimental design, case studies, labs, field trips, and discussions.
+There will be time spent in nature to learn, including an introduction to research using diverse laboratory and field methods.
+This is a rigorous interdisciplinary exploration of earth’s environment, how people are connected to it, and its future.
+Students are expected to demonstrate significant independence and responsibility in and out of the classroom.
+This course is strongly recommended for students with a passion for environmental science and/or those considering pursuing a scientific discipline.

-Prerequisite: Chemistry, Biology (may be taken concurrently); Hallmark application and department approval
+Prerequisite: Chemistry, Biology (may be taken concurrently); Requires Hallmark application and department approval

 Grade Level: 11-12